awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

 Now, we have been able to measure the instance uncertainty of the model, we should be able to pick informative images?
 No, at least not yet.
 Imagine we are training to better recognize dogs and we have two pictures, one full of dogs and the other has only one dog among many other more representative objects.
-Assuming, the model show them same level of uncertainty for both pictures, both pictures can be labeled 'dog', since there are dogs in both of them.
+Assuming, the model show the same level of uncertainty for both pictures, both pictures can be labeled 'dog', since there are dogs in both of them.
 However, it is glaringly obvious that the one filled with dogs would be more useful to our model.
 Here, we have to distinguish between instance uncertainty and image label uncertainty.
-MI-AOD uses a Multiple instance learning (MIL) module to perform instance uncertainty reweighting (IUL), forcing appearance consistency across images.
+MI-AOD uses a Multiple instance learning (MIL) module to perform instance uncertainty reweighting (IUR), forcing appearance consistency across images.
 Only then can we find the informative images within the unlabeled dataset.

 <figure>
     <center>
         <img
-            src="/.gitbook/assets/11/iur.png"
+            src="../../.gitbook/assets/11/iur.png"
         </img>
         </center>
     <center>